chocolatey/choco-wiki/FeaturesAgentService.md

 ### Will this become available for lower editions of Chocolatey?
 The background service and Central Management UI Console will only be available in C4B (Chocolatey for Business).

+### I have questions regarding Agent and Central Management
+Please see [[Central Management Client Setup|CentralManagementSetupClient]] as the FAQs related to Central Management (CCM) are kept there.

 ### I have Puppet or some other configuration management tool (RMM tool, infrastructure automation tool, etc.) that also runs Chocolatey.
 Can I configure it to skip background mode?
 Yes!
 Add `--run-actual` to your install options.
 Most likely your tool won't need to be reconfigured though as it will just work with background mode.
 You will need Chocolatey v0.10.3+ installed across your environment so Chocolatey handles the unknown arguments appropriately.